loranger32/theory_of_games/README.md

 See `todo.md` at the root of the directory to check the next steps.

-For now (march 2019) it's still a WIP in the early stages.
+For now (june 2019) it's still a WIP in the early stages.

 # Installation